Brighton and Hove Psychotherapy

 Boarding School Syndrome

-The term ‘Boarding School Syndrome’ was coined by Jungian analyst Professor Joy Schaverian around a decade ago.
-Since then, it has gained significant traction as a model for explaining the experiences and symptoms of adults who were sent away to boarding school as children.
+The term ‘Boarding School Syndrome’ is one that was brought to public consciousness by Jungian analyst Professor Joy Schaverian around a decade ago.
+Since then, it has gained significant traction as a model for explaining the often seen experiences and symptoms of adults who were sent away to boarding school as children.
+Specifically, it is a term used to explain and understand the experience of a child who loses the consistency of their primary attachment figures which constitutes a significant trauma that can shape this child’s life throughout adulthood.

 Like all mental health conditions, with the exception of a tiny minority, such as schizophrenia, boarding school syndrome (BSS) refers to a cluster of symptoms.
-When enough people present with similar clusters of experiences, behaviours or traits, and there is a clear correlation in their experiences, then a diagnostic category can be born.
+When enough people present with similar clusters of experiences, behaviours or traits, and there is a clear correlation in their experiences, then a diagnostic category can be applied.
 Officially, this is not yet the case with BSS, although more and more analysts and psychotherapists (as well as journalists) are using the term.
+Irrespective of whether the term has been formalised as a distinct diagnostic category, what is clear is the trauma that is frequently caused to children as a result of being sent to boarding school and how this impacts on their ability to form attachments as adults – intimate and connected relationships.

 What is Boarding School Syndrome and why does it matter?

 Psychotherapy is about helping people to grow a mind and better relate to themselves and those around them.
 In order to do this, the clinician will often work with the client’s past experiences, either directly through dialogue, or in the relationship between the client and themselves.
-The latter certainly constitutes the ‘relational approach’ which has been evidenced to be highly effective, and one that we apply at Brighton and Hove Psychotherapy.
+The latter certainly constitutes the ‘relational approach’ which has been evidenced to be highly effective, irrespective of the underlying ‘approach’ to psychotherapy.

-Schaverian (and others) suggest that BSS can be identified through disrupted relationship patterns, often romantic.
-In BSS, what appears to be a strong sense of independence proves to be, in fact, a shell or mask covering emotional vulnerability, depression, anger management problems and substance misuse or abuse problems.
+Schaverian (and others) suggest that BSS can be identified through disrupted relationship patterns, which with adults are generally found in romantic relationships.
+One of the characteristics of BSS is that what appears to be a strong sense of independence in the adult proves to be, in fact, a shell or mask, covering emotional vulnerability, depression, anger management problems and in more serious cases, substance misuse or abuse problems.

 BSS affects both genders.
 However, as statistically, boys are sent away to boarding schools in higher numbers than girls, boys and thus men are disproportionately affected.
-Add the social expectations on male middle-class and upper-middle class former boarders, and the problems they face can become further entrenched and emphasised.
+Add the social expectations on male middle-class and upper-middle class former boarders to adopt a ‘stiff-upper lip’ and the problems they face can become further entrenched and emphasised.

-All this would matter little, at least from the perspective of the individual in question, if they grow up comfortably inhabiting their own skin and genuinely do not need a close relationship.
-Sadly, this is rarely, if ever, the outcome.
-These institutions espouse entitlement, independence and academic rigour.
-Once a child has been abandoned by his or her parents to this system, the best they can expect to develop is a more or less robust shell that reflects back to the world the message that they are perfectly fine.
+Boarding schools espouse entitlement, (pseudo)-independence and academic rigour.
+Once a child has been abandoned by his or her parents to this system, the best they can expect to develop is a ‘more-or-less’ robust shell that reflects back to the world the message that they are perfectly fine.
 Deep down, they simply are not.

-Neglect breeds a false sense of independence.
-Whether a child is abandoned to the social care system as a result of an outwardly chaotic family life, or if the abandonment is couched in privilege, the attachment disruption remains the same.
+Neglect breeds a false sense of independence irrespective of financial privilege.
+Whether a child is abandoned to the social care system as a result of an outwardly chaotic family life, or the abandonment is couched in the traditions of boarding school, the attachment disruption and damage remains the same.
 The result is a false self-reliance with a deep wariness of their own vulnerability and a fear of relationships.
-At least children who survived social care have a place to locate their problems – the neglect and abandonment is clearly visible.
+At least children who survived social care have a place to locate their problems – the neglect and abandonment is clearly visible and readily acknowledged by society.

-There is no doubt that emotional cruelty has the greatest impact on the developing mind.
+There is no doubt that emotional cruelty has an enormous greatest impact on the developing mind.
 And a mind is what we use to understand ourselves – our emotional world and our vulnerability.
 We also use it to understand the mind of others.
 Without a developed mind, we may be left adrift in a flood of emotion, which is more often seen with children who have come through the social care system.
-Alternatively, we become rigid and emotionally stunted, incapable of connection.
+Alternatively, we become rigid and emotionally stunted, incapable of connection, which is conversely what we see with adult survivors of boarding school.

 How to treat Boarding School Syndrome